Functions

 TOTAL

-all input values are NULL
+all input values are NULL.

 AVG

-function takes a numerical-type-agnostic average of all values under the
+The AVG function takes a numerical-type-agnostic average of all values under the

 column given as a parameter.